Blitzkr1eg888/content-ops-starter/content/pages/index.md

     text: >
       Manual work is slowing you down.
 Without automation, leads slip through the cracks, hours are wasted on repetitive admin, and your team spends more time managing tools than growing the business.
-ULTRILIFE replaces the mess with streamlined systems that save time, reduce errors, and let you focus on what actually moves the needle.
     media:
       title: Title of the video
       url: /images/placeholder-video.mp4